YoussefMoataz/Ciphers/README.md

 * Group task

 ### Description :
-This project contains 10 ciphers (10 separate files and 1 main file having them all).
+This project contains 10 ciphers, user chooses the cipher from the in-app menu.
 For all programs, user can cipher and decipher text messages.

 ### Ciphers :
 * Affine Cipher